digi-deity/unPDF/README.md

 # PDF Extract

 A lightweight Python library for extracting text characters and metadata from PDF files using PDFium.
 This library provides detailed character-level information including positions, fonts, colors, and transformation matrices without external dependencies.

+If you are only interested in plain text extraction, consider using PyPDFium2, which is a higher-level wrapper around PDFium which provides a get_text() method for simple plaintext extraction.

+If you need more detailed character-level extraction, this library is designed for that purpose.
+The character loop that extracts metadata is implemented in Cython.
+It is thus far faster than calling the PDFium API directly from Python with the PyPDFium2 bindings as evidenced by the [benchmarks](#benchmarks).

 ## Features